Whether you are tackling your debt or looking for ways to save money and ensure you stay out of debt, these 101 frugal living tips are for you.

 29. Stop or reduce the number of clothing items that you buy that are “dry clean only”.

-30. Go grocery shopping after you eat instead of on an empty stomach.
+30. Drastically reduce your grocery bill by going grocery shopping after you eat instead of on an empty stomach.

-31. Create a weekly or monthly meal plan and prepare less expensive meals.
+31. One of my favorite frugal living tips is to create a weekly or monthly meal plan and prepare less expensive meals.